AliQX7/API-Project/README.md

 # API-Project
-An API to automatically parse news websites for articles about Ukraine and present them in a JSON format.
+An API to automatically parse news websites for articles about Ukraine and present them in a JSON format at API endpoints.